aemonge/aemonge/README.md

 ## Profile

-A trained technical lead and engineer manager who is passionate about the new wave for AI development.
-Looking to enter into the field of neural network engineering, using my previous skills in web (JavaScript/DevOps/Ruby) and new ones which are recently acquired.
+A trained **technical lead** and engineer **manager** who is passionate about the new wave for AI development.
+Looking to enter into the field of **neural network engineering**, using my previous skills in web (JavaScript/DevOps/Ruby) and new ones which are recently acquired.

-I provide value by translating KPI's or any business requirements into meaningful and planned chunks of technical tasks.
-Furthermore, I take ownership of the architecture and spike research, allowing my team to stay focused.
+I provide value by translating KPI's or any business requirements into meaningful and **planned chunks of technical tasks**.
+Furthermore, I take ownership of the **architecture and spike** research, allowing my team to stay focused.
 I unblock the team by kick staring projects and proof of concepts, and dive deep into complex solutions.

-I constantly try to take the extra effort to make my solutions follow a functional declarative and O.O. paradigm, since I found that saves times eventually.
+I constantly try to take the extra effort to make my solutions follow a **functional declarative and O.O. paradigm**, since I found that saves times eventually.

-## Work Experience
+## Work History

 ### Software Engineer Manager / Staff Software Engineer
 > Lavanda, United Kingdom (remote)
 > 2022 - present

-Line manager for two squads and responsible to keep a tight delivery, by acting as PO and trimming functionality.
+Line manager for **two squads** and responsible to keep a tight delivery, by acting as PO and trimming functionality.
 Furthermore, design and develop features to alleviate customers churn.

 * Coordinated with the CTO and CPO.
-* Line manager of 10 software engineers (front and back).
+* **Line manager of 10** software engineers (front and back).
 * Interviews.
 * Ruby / Rails senior developer, and solutions staff engineer.
 * Created an efficient (<100ms) algorithm to allocate randomized bookings with range and date constraints.